scottmbaker/go-cpusim/README.md

   one ROM device, to hold program contents and one RAM device to service as transient data storage space.

+  For the 4004, Memory also supports 4 status bytes per every 16 data bytes.
+4004 is weird.

 * UART.
 UART is a Universal Asynchronour Receiver Transmitter, and its job is basically to provide serial IO.
 This lets us interact with the running program with a keyboard and screen.